Gawkat/Saturn/README.md

 ● Java Runtime Environment version 8 or higher

-● Any version of the Java Development Kit
+● Java Development Kit version 8 or higher

 ● A class or jar file to analyze